 The financial neutral collects, reviews, and verifies the completeness of the financial data, the coaches work with parents to avoid being triggered during the process, to develop better co-parenting skills and to prepare comprehensive parenting plans.
 The lawyers advise families on the law, their rights under the law, the range of possible resolution options, and the possible impacts one might expect from a possible resolution.
 Couples work together with their team to determine the best ways for their family to to divide property, share income, co-parent, and memorialize the resolution they reach all with the professional team’s support who teach couples new skills to guide them in the next chapters of their lives.

-How Is the Collaborative Divorce Process Different from Other Methods?
+How Is This Process Different from Other Methods?

 In a litigated divorce the spouses pay for two sets of disclosures.
-Each person will pay his or her lawyer, among other things, collect the data and prepare the court-required disclosures.
+Each person will pay his or her lawyer to, among other things, collect the data and prepare the court-required disclosures.
 In a Collaborative case, one neutral financial professional prepares the disclosures for both.
-That neutral will ask necessary questions, collect the financial paperwork, follow-up to insure complete accuracy, prepare the required disclosures and then facilitates the required exchange.
+That neutral will ask necessary questions, collect the financial paperwork, follow-up to insure complete accuracy, prepare the required disclosures and then facilitate the required exchange.

 The financial neutral also prepares models that gives families an educated projection of their finances years down the road using proposed scenarios for resolution.
 The projections use assumptions that provide possible (but not guaranteed) outcomes.
 This information can help families compare possible scenarios one to another to see how the respective family members might fare financially considering the various scenarios.